baburerdem/Api-TRACE/README.md

 	- writexl

 2. Update the following variables with appropriate values:
-	- "FileName" : Output file of the Shocked Bee Detector (Python code), named as {ExperimentVideoName_Shock.txt}_Shock.txt.
+	- "FileName" : Output file of the Shocked Bee Detector (Python code), named as {ExperimentVideoName_Shock.txt}_Shock.txt
 	- "Treatment", "Dose", "Unit", "Replicate" and "Phase" : Metadata of the experiment.
 	- "fps" : fps of the experiment video
 	- "SamplingRate" : Downsample the data.
 Data points in the plots are determined according to this variable.